Ryan R. Rykaczewski

 My group at the University of South Carolina

-is actively recruiting prospective graduate students who are
+is actively recruiting prospective graduate students an postdoctoral researchers who are

 interested in the responses of

 and change.
 Please contact me by email at ryk (at) sc.edu to discuss

 opportunities.
 Graduate appointments are